LEED gold certification in midland, texas

 In designing a new Texas home for MCBU, the building architect, HOK, worked closely with the Chevron team to develop an effective workplace strategy with sustainability principles and goals for the project.
-They created an initial checklist was created at the start to help the entire team align around LEED, and the architect used rigorous design analysis and energy modeling throughout to monitor performance and drive design decisions.
+They created an initial checklist at the start to help the entire team align around LEED, and the architect used rigorous design analysis and energy modeling throughout to monitor performance and drive design decisions.

 Chevron Midland received gold certification based on points granted in the areas of water efficiency, energy and atmosphere, material and resources, environmental quality, innovation and design, and sustainability.

 The Chevron Midland campus has achieved LEED certification for meeting sustainability and energy efficiency standards in building design.
 Get a virtual tour of the facility with this animation.

 In the category of water efficiency, the project’s noteworthy qualities include its design for a 100 percent reduction in the use of potable water for irrigation.
 In addition, the landscaping was designed with climate-tolerant, native, and adapted species of trees, shrubs, grasses, groundcovers, and perennials, along with the latest in irrigation control technology.
 The irrigation system was supplied with storm water catchment and storage containers within the site.